This guide will help decide what to do if you want to cool your tent without electricity on a hot day.

 In theory, the air should get in from the bottom of the bottle.
 As it flows in and space gets constricted it should catch speed and act like a fan blowing cool air.

-You’ll want to set this panel up on where the entrance is.
+You’ll want to set this panel up where the entrance is.
 For this to work, you’ll also need to face the tent towards the breeze.
 Otherwise, it’s pointless.
 If can find some ice, you can put some inside the bottle, therefore, increasing the chances of getting some cold air.
+Alternatively, if you can check my DIY guide on air conditioning.

-If you have a better idea how to cool a tent without electricity, please leave a comment below.
+If you have a better idea on how you can cool a tent without electricity, please leave a comment below.
 I would like to include this in my post.